 The Commonwealth of Virginia has established a policy framework and the infrastructure to address homelessness and to better serve special needs populations.
-The policy framework, Governor's Coordinating Council on Homelessness, and the associated committees, subcommittees, and workgroups are organized around priorities such as youth homelessness, solutions including rapid rehousing and permanent supportive housing, data, family and chronic homelessness, and veterans.
+The policy framework, Governor's Coordinating Council on Homelessness, and the associated committees, subcommittees, and workgroups are organized around priorities such as youth and older adult homelessness, solutions including rapid re-housing and permanent supportive housing, data, family and chronic homelessness, and veterans.